Redant136/Cookbook/5 Ingredients - Jamie Oliver/5 Ingredients - Jamie Oliver.md

 - 1/2 a bunch of fresh cilantro (1/2 oz)
 - 1 lb salmon fillets, skin off, pin-boned
 - 4 teaspoons chili jam
+- *1 egg*
 #### Instructions
 1. Whack the lemongrass against your work surface and remove the tough outer layer.
 2. Peel the ginger, the very finely chop with the inside of the lemongrass and most of the cilantro, stalks and all, reserving a few nice leaves in a bowl of cold water.
 3. Chop the salmon into 1/2 inch thick chunks over the mix on your board, then push half the salmon to one side.
-4. Chop the rest until super-fine, almost like a puree, then mix the chunkier bits back through it and season with seas salt and black pepper.
+4. Chop the rest until super-fine, almost like a puree, then mix the chunkier bits back through it and season with sea salt and black pepper *and add the egg*.
 5. Divide into 4, then shape and squash into 3/4 inch thick patties
 6. Place a large non-stick frying pan on a medium-high heat with 1 tablespoon of olive oil.
 7. Cook the patties for 2 minutes on each side, or until nicely golden.